poudels5443/Maze-Generator-And-Solver/README.md

     Also, in a very rare occasion in the random mouse solver with multithreading, after the generator and solver has been implemented successfully, it shows java.util.concurrent.RejectedExecutionException which needs to be handled.
-We were not quite sure what the exception was.
+I was not quite sure what the exception was.